tektoncd/experimental/pipelines-in-pipelines/README.md

 [echo-good-afternoon : echo] Good Afternoon!
 ```

-As the `Run` executes, it accumulates information about the overall execution status of the corresponding `PipelineRun`.
+As the `CustomRun` executes, it accumulates information about the overall execution status of the corresponding `PipelineRun`.
-Specifically, the `ConditionSucceeded` status, message and reason of the `Run` would be updated to match that of its `PipelineRun`.
+Specifically, the `ConditionSucceeded` status, message and reason of the `CustomRun` would be updated to match that of its `PipelineRun`.

 ```yaml
 $ kubectl describe pipelineruns.tekton.dev pr-8qcz7